 Dietmar Heise advises large corporations and medium-sized businesses on all matters pertaining to employment law and he also advises corporate bodies and executives on contractual issues.
 He specialises in advising on employment law aspects in restructurings (transfers of undertaking, negotiating reconciliation plans, social plans and company bargaining agreements), other issues under works constitution law and also matters related to collective bargaining and industrial action law as well as all matters concerning board members, managing directors and senior executives.
-In matters relating to the right of co-determination, Dietmar Heise has advised several works council and supervisory board elections, which included dealing with how to cancel or appeal them.
-His industry focus is retail and wholesale as well as the automotive and chemical/pharmaceutical industries.
+Another focus of his work is assisting with the employment law aspects of agile projects and advising on temporary employment issues, including differentiating between temporary employment and third-party work on the basis of service contracts or contracts for work and labour.
+In matters relating to the right of co-determination, Dietmar Heise has advised several works council and supervisory board elections, which included dealing with how to cancel or contest them.
+His industry focus is retail and wholesale trade as well as the automotive, mechanical engineering and logistics industries.

 - Advising a large commercial enterprise (more than 20,000 employees) on IT outsourcing to approximately 15 countries

 - Providing employment law advice and representing a large German company in court with regard to 2nd generation IT outsourcing (transferring the services from one service provider to another)

 - Advising a leading company on the restructuring of its employers' association